MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane-example.md

 #customer intent: As a custom Power BI visual developer, I want to learn how to customize the new Format pane in Power BI custom visuals using the new formatting model so that I can create visuals that are easier for report creators to use.
 ---

-# Customize the format pane in Power BI custom visuals
+# Add the new format pane to a custom visual using API

 ## Example: Formatting a data card